The Village at Totem Lake: Sale and redevelopment

 Developers Diversified Realty (DDR) for $37 million.

 DDR had discussed plans to tear it down and redevelop a multistory, mixed residential-retail complex.

 As of February 2008, the City of Kirkland had not received an application for design review and did not know the planned mix of tenants, although the city did receive a conceptual master plan.
 In February 2009, it was revealed that due to the harsh economic climate, DDR had postponed its redevelopment plans for the mall indefinitely and was searching for someone to buy the property.

 In early 2015, Totem Lake Mall was sold to Village at Totem Lake LLC, a joint venture between CenterCal and PCCP, LLC.
 A $200 million, 12-month redevelopment of the mall was announced to begin in mid-2016, with the new mall opening in the summer of 2017.
 In March 2016, the mall's owner began demolishing the lower mall, with the exception of the former Ernst space which is now occupied by Car Toys and Ross; Trader Joe's took up the remaining space after construction was completed in December 2017.
-The upper mall and its former movie theater are next in line for demolition.
-The new complex, named The Village at Totem Lake, will include 800+ residential units, office spaces, and entertainment venues in addition to retail space.
+The upper mall and its former movie theater were next in line for demolition.
+The new complex, named The Village at Totem Lake, was planned for 800+ residential units, office spaces, and entertainment venues in addition to retail space.

 Since opening its first new tenants, Nordstrom Rack and Trader Joe's, in October 2017, The Village at Totem Lake has continued to expand and open new retailers, restaurant, offices, movie theater, plus on-site residential communities opened.